Department of Labor Logo United States Department of Labor

 International Price Program: Design

-The purpose of the Import and Export Price survey and sample design is to provide a representative and unbiased measure of price change in each published index.
-For the majority of product categories, the Bureau of Labor Statistics (BLS) conducts the U.S. Import and Export Price survey to collect prices of individual items that represent detailed product categories.
-For a limited number of product categories, price data come from alternative data sources.
-(See data sources).
+The purpose of the U.S. Import and Export Price Indexes survey and sample design is to provide a representative and unbiased measure of price change in each published index.
+For the majority of heterogeneous product categories and a limited number of homogeneous product categories, the Bureau of Labor Statistics (BLS) conducts the U.S. Import and Export Price Indexes survey to collect prices of individual items that represent detailed product categories.
+For most homogeneous product categories, price data come from alternative data sources.
+(See data sources.)
 Merchandise goods product categories and services product categories are sampled separately.

 The sample frame of merchandise goods